srupslurp/srupslurp/README.md

 - DON'T BE AFRIAD TO INT WITH ME! i need more pony town friends!
 D:

-- C+H is FULLY allowed..i guess maybe??
+- C+H is FULLY allowed..unless i have dniuf in my name !!

 ![6](https://files.catbox.moe/ue04jm.png)